Club Tournament Rules

 Summerville Bassmasters Tournament Rules

-Effective – October 1, 2022
+Effective – September 1, 2025

 Rule 1.
 These Tournament Rules shall be permanent and part of the Summerville Bassmasters Constitution/By-Laws, and can be amended only under established procedures (Article IV).

 Rule 4.
-The point system will be used for club member tournament standings and awards 35 points for First Place, 34 for Second, 33 for Third, etc. 10 points for participation in the tournament will be awarded to each member who fishes.
-In case more than 25 members weigh in fish, those finishing after 25th Place shall be awarded 1 extra point.
+The point system will be used for club member tournament standings and awards with 50 points awarded for First Place, 49 for Second, 48 for Third, etc. For a 12 tournament year, only the best 10 finishes (two drops) are to be used in Point Totals for the Tournament Year).10 points for participation in the tournament will be awarded to each member who fishes and does not weigh in a fish.
 In the event of ties for the top three places, the largest fish will determine the winner of the highest place.
-If a tie still results, each of the competitors involved will receive a trophy for the highest position in contention, split equally the checks presented for the places in contention, and be awarded points for the highest position in contention.
-Example: Two competitors with 15-15 strings and 2-7 largest fish are contending for Second Place – each would receive 1/2 of Second & Third Place money, and 34 points each (there would be no Third-Place finisher in the tournament).
+If a tie still results, each of the competitors involved will get points for the highest position in contention, Price money will be added together for the 2 places and split equally (Example: Two anglers with 15-15 strings and 3-7 largest fish are contending for Second Place, each would receive 1/2 of Second & Third Place money, in this case $125 split equally).
+Each angler will receive 49 points (there would be no Third-Place finisher in the tournament).
 Ties for Big Fish will result in a split of the Big Fish pool.
 Ties for other places in a tournament, regardless of largest fish, will result in the award of points for that position to the competitors involved and deletion of the appropriate following positions.
-Qualification for the Six Man Team Tournament, the “Top 50%” Club Classic, and the District 6 Fish-Off will be based on points standing at the end of the tournament year.
-The Club will pay the entry fees only for a participating Six Man Team and the District 6 Fish-Off team.
-The payout for the Club Classic (October) would be adjusted for the number of qualifiers by vote of the Membership at the September Business Meeting.

 Rule 5.
 Largemouth black bass and members of the same subspecies will be the only fish counted.
 Tournament limit is five (5) fish per participant.
 Minimum length of fish to be weighed is to be in compliance with state and club regulations.
 You may not have more than the state legal limit in your possession at any time.
 You must cull to the legal limit prior to making another cast.
 During the tournament, fish may be culled as to size.
 Dead or injured fish cannot be culled, and must be presented at the scales as part of your 5 fish creel.
 Fish are to be measured with the mouth closed.
 The tail may be manipulated in any manner to reach the minimum length requirement.
 Any fish presented for weigh-in which does not meet State and club regulations will be culled, plus the largest fish will be culled from the stringer.
 If there is a questionable size fish, you must ask for it to be measured prior to officially presenting the fish for weigh-in.
+Courtesy measures prior to weigh in is allowed.
+Only non-puncture type cull tags, beams, and scales are allowed.

-Any fish presented for weigh-in which appears to have been mangled, mashed, or otherwise altered, or caught under suspicious circumstances, will be weighed and credited only at the discretion of the Tournament Officials.
-A penalty of 4 ounces per fish will be deducted for each fish not released /dead.
+Any fish presented for weigh-in which appears to have been mangled, mashed, or otherwise altered, or caught under suspicious circumstances, will be weighed and credited only at the discretion of the Tournament Chairman.
+A penalty of 4 ounces per fish will be deducted for each fish not released alive.
 An appointed member of the Tournament Committee will be the final judge of live fish in questionable cases.
 After fish have been presented for weigh-in, weight declared and number of live fish (if released) noted, the adjusted weight is final.

 There will be a 1-lb. per minute penalty for every minute late for weigh-in.
 Competitors over 15 minutes late for weigh-in will be disqualified, but will still receive credit for fishing.
 In case of mechanical breakdowns, any tournament boat which tows in another competitor shall not be liable for late penalties or disqualification.
 If a tournament boat becomes or is rendered useless, the competitor(s) may send or bring his or her fish to weigh-in with another participant by water in another tournament boat.